Berg0162/Tacx-Virtual-Shifting/README.md

   - Flow Smart and
   - Satori Smart.

-⚠️ If you test this on another model than the Neo, please share your results in this [[Feedback Issue]](https://github.com/Berg0162/Tacx-Virtual-Shifting/issues/1#issue-3366715494).
+⚠️ If you test this on another model than the Neo, please share your results in [Discussions](https://github.com/Berg0162/Tacx-Virtual-Shifting/discussions).

 ## 🔌 Tested Boards